Shigeru Ishiba: 2024 LDP leadership election

+Ishiba arrives in the Kantei, 1 October 2024.

 Ishiba alongside Sanae Takaichi and Shinjirō Koizumi emerged as the frontrunners to succeed him.
 In the leadership election on 27 September 2024, Ishiba narrowly defeated Takaichi in a second-round runoff, winning a total of 215 votes (52.57%) from 189 parliamentary members and 26 prefectural chapters, making him the new LDP leader and prime minister–designate; the election was dubbed "Ishibamania" by the foreign media.

 Ishiba's victory was described by commentators as unexpected and an upset, owing to his long history of failed leadership bids and his relative unpopularity with many LDP members of the National Diet.
 After his election, the Japanese stock market experienced a sudden drop in response to Ishiba's economic policies, which was named "Ishiba Shock".

 Three days after the LDP presidential election, the new party officials under Ishiba were inaugurated.
-Ishiba appointed former Prime Minister Yoshihide Suga vice president of the party, while the outgoing Vice President Tarō Asō was made chief advisor, and Hiroshi Moriyama became secretary general.
+Ishiba appointed former prime minister Yoshihide Suga vice president of the party, while the outgoing vice president Tarō Asō was made chief advisor, and Hiroshi Moriyama became secretary general.
 Shun'ichi Suzuki was made chairman of the General Council after Takaichi declined the post.
 Itsunori Onodera was made chairman of the Policy Research Council and Shinjiro Koizumi chairman of the Election Strategy Committee.
 The appointments were seen as emphasizing stability in the party.